a10networks/a10networks.github.io/introduction/getting-started.md

 #### Just the Basics

-We have 3 main design docs for the basic concepts of framework, widget and container, please directly click following link to read.
+We have 3 main design documents that include the basic concepts of our framework, widget, and container, please click the following links to read.

 1. [A10 GUI Framework design doc](https://github.com/a10networks/a10networks.github.io/raw/0.7.0/design-docs/A10-GUI-Framework-Design-v1.1a.docx)
 2. [A10 GUI Container design doc](https://github.com/a10networks/a10networks.github.io/raw/0.7.0/design-docs/A10-Container-Design-v1.0a.docx)